sevimozinan/Final-Project-U.S-Domestic-Flights/README.md

 # FINAL-PROJECT-U.S-Domestic-Flights

-I did this project for "IBM-Data Visualization With Python Course" in coursera.
+I did this project for IBM - Data Visualization With Python Course.
 I created a dashboard using plotly and dash.

+So in this project, i’ll create visualizations to reveal insights from a data set.
+I will create data visualizations that tell a story or highlight patterns in the data set.
+I work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.

-Initially the dashboard will be empty
+Initially the dashboard will be empty.

 ![Imgur Image](https://imgur.com/xCKq47a.jpg)